-(v) Biological assets (Eucalyptus trees)
+(v) Biological assets (Eucalyptus trees and Moso bamboos)

-Eucalyptus trees in plantation forest included in the Group's biological assets are stated at fair value less estimated point-of-sale costs.
+Eucalyptus trees and Moso bamboos in plantation forest included in the Group's biological assets are stated at fair value less estimated point-of-sale costs.
 The fair value of these biological assets is determined based on the present value of expected net cash flows from the biological assets discounted at a current market-determined pre-tax rate.
 The fair value of the biological assets is determined by an independent valuation firm.
 Changes in conditions of the biological assets could impact the fair value of the assets.
-The carrying amount of the Group's biological assets (eucalyptus trees) as at 30 June 2012 was approximately RMB188,922,000 (2011: RMB122,950,000).
+The carrying amount of the Group's biological assets (eucalyptus trees and Moso bamboos) as at 30 June 2013 was approximately RMB166,866,000 (2012: RMB188,922,000).
 The independent valuation firm used highly subjective assumptions and estimates to determine the valuation of the biological assets.
 These assumptions and estimates involve inherent uncertainties and the application of judgements.
 As a result, if factors change and this independent valuation firm uses different assumptions and estimates, the fair value of the biological assets could be materially different.
 The valuations are based on information available on initial recognition and at each reporting date.

-Revenue
+4. Revenue

-Group
+Gr Group

-Year ended 30.6.2012 RMB'000 Period from 1.1.2011 to 30.6.2011 RMB'000
+2013 RMB'000 2012 RMB'000

-Self-cultivated edible fungi 392,156 144,775
+Self-cultivated edible fungi 354,819 392,156

-Processed food products 161,175 71,563
+Processed food products 154,351 161,175

-553,331 216,338
+509,170 553,331